OJB-Quantum/Critical-Questions/README.md

 This can be used to inspire a way to ask critical questions as well, towards the goal of comprehensive understanding and idea/ context generation for enhanced learning/ research.
 By finding better answers to more of each question or query from the table below, more context can be gained about a topic.
 Written by Onri Jay Benally, an Indigenous American quantum hardware engineer.
 _________________________________________________________________________________________________________________________________________________________________
 http://www.acgov.org/searchhelp.htm is a nice starting point, but not the end.
-The table I created below can be viewed as supplementary.
+The table below can be viewed as supplementary to this.
 Additionally, a careful sequence of searches based on the list can be performed using ethical web scraping libraries if needed, examples provided in here.
 _________________________________________________________________________________________________________________________________________________________________